 - Have Records of In-Person Communications.
 Financial firms often make orders through other channels, such as business meetings and in one-on-one conversations.
 These communications must also be:

 - Stored in a durable medium, and include the documentation of client orders made at meetings.

 - Inclusive of the content of relevant face-to-face conversations.
 For example, a discussion with a client must be recorded with written minutes or notes and retained by the firm.

 It’s Time to Prepare for MiFID II NOW

 Smarsh is now the only archiving provider directly capturing mobile voice content directly from the carriers, following the company’s acquisition of London-based Cognia.
 Cognia is a recognized pioneer in voice archiving, audio search, and analytics, and the pairing of these capabilities with The Archiving Platform from Smarsh gives businesses the most comprehensive solution that handles voice and audio with all other types of electronic communications in one place.

-For financial firms in the European Union that have MiFID II recordkeeping and supervision requirements, Cognia’s cloud-based voice archiving tools, combined with The Archiving Platform from Smarsh, provide the secure capture of incoming and outgoing voice/audio communication from fixed-lines, as well as from leading mobile carriers.
+For financial firms in the European Union that have MiFID II recordkeeping and supervision requirements, Cognia’s cloud-based voice archiving tools, combined with Connected Archive from Smarsh, provide the secure capture of incoming and outgoing voice/audio communication from fixed-lines, as well as from leading mobile carriers.

 Carrier direct capture is the most reliable and automated method to capture content for archival, and it’s easily deployed without the need for additional device software.
 Smarsh clients can quickly and securely search, analyse, monitor and produce voice and audio content alongside all other electronic information content such as email, social media, and text messages.
 Audio content can be found using phonetic search capabilities and cutting-edge transcription technology, and conversations can be reconstructed in their proper context across different communications channels.
 As a result, firms can meet MiFID II requirements without the hassle of searching through separate archives.